On de Rham and Dolbeault Cohomology of Solvmanifolds: Introduction

-The relation between the $S$-modification and de Rham cohomology is provided by Theorem~\ref{rel_cohom}, where we show a condition on the lattice $\Gamma$ under which the de Rham cohomology $H^*_{dR} (G /\Gamma)$ is isomorphic to the Chevalley-Eilenberg cohomology $H^* (\frak g^S)$ of the Lie algebra $\g^S$ of the $S$-modification $G^S$.
-This result extends both the ones in \cite{Kas, KDD} and the modification method in \cite{CF} (see Remark~\ref{compare} and Example~\ref{ex-mod}).

-Next, we turn to compact solvmanifolds $G/\Gamma$ endowed with an invariant complex structure $J$ (i.e., with a complex structure induced by a left invariant one on $G$).
+Next, we turn to solvmanifolds $G/\Gamma$ endowed with an invariant complex structure $J$ (i.e., with a complex structure induced by a left-invariant one on $G$).
 We will call $(G/\Gamma, J)$ a \emph{complex solvmanifold}.
-The aim is to compute the Dolbeault cohomology $H_{ \overline \partial}^{*,*} (G/\Gamma)$.

-First we show that if $G/\Gamma$ has an invariant complex structure $J$ which commutes with $\Ad_s$, then $J$ induces a left-invariant complex structure on the $S$-modification $G^{S}$ and under a further assumption on $\Gamma$ we prove that the new complex solvmanifold $(G^S/\Gamma, J)$ is biholomorphic to $(G/\Gamma, J)$ (Proposition~\ref{cxstrmodif}).
+We are interested in computing the Dolbeault cohomology of a complex solvmanifold $(G/\Gamma, J)$, providing Dolbeault analogues of the above arguments for de Rham cohomology.